Board of Directors

 As the largest student ran non-profit in the United States, our student directors have a strong passion for space and teaching others about it.
 They are responsible for growing the organization and they transition at the annual SpaceVision Conference

-What’s good with it Space Fam!
-My name is Ian Burrell, Chair of the Council of Chapters for SEDS-USA.
-The Council of Chapters is the organized collection of 80+ US-based SEDS chapters, as chair my job is to oversee activities, collaborations, expansion, and communication between them and the Board of Directors.
-As a 4th-year at Virginia Tech studying Mechanical Engineering, I have a passion for space engineering and the world of non-profit aerospace organizations.
+Whatup Space Fam, welcome to SEDS!
+My name is Ian Burrell, Chair of SEDS-USA.
+As a 5th-year at Virginia Tech studying Mechanical Engineering, I have a passion for space engineering and the world of non-profit aerospace organizations.
 I was president of the VTSEDS chapter and served on the board for three years in various positions.
-I am currently the Executive Coordinator for the Alliance for Space Development (ASD), a collection of non-profits who advocate for space policy changes within the US government.
+This is my second year on the SEDS-USA Board of Directors after serving as Chair of the Council of Chapters and Social Media Coordinator before that.
+I also serve as the Executive Coordinator for the Alliance for Space Development (ASD), a collection of non-profits who advocate for space policy changes within the US government.
 I am also involved heavily with the Students on Capitol Hill event, which brings SEDS members and other students from across the country to D.C. to assist with the ASD’s political agenda.
-I consider myself a people-person, and it has been a pleasure working with so many from across the country and world with SEDS projects and activities.
+My favorite pieces of space hardware are spacesuits, and my favorite missions have been the Hubble Servicing Missions with the Shuttle.